LikeCarter/blacklithium/content/posts/2019-11-11-can-you-predict-the-stock-market.md

 ## Treynor Ratio

-The Treynor ratio, named after Jack L. Treynor, works only with systematic risk of a portfolio whereas the Sharpe ratio observes both systematic and idiosyncratic risks.
+The Treynor ratio, named after Jack L. Treynor, is a measurement of the returns earned in excess of that which could have been earned on an investment that has no diversifiable risk (e.g., Treasury bills or a completely diversified portfolio), per each unit of market risk assumed.
+It works only with systematic risk of a portfolio whereas the Sharpe ratio observes both systematic and idiosyncratic risks.